When Maria Lopez saw a TikTok video in January of 2022 encouraging her to get her education, she listened.

 “I think the secret for me is you have to love what you do in order to be good at it,” Maria said.
 “If you don’t love what you do, you’re not going to enjoy doing it.”

 As graduation approached, Maria set a goal to be eligible for every honor chord given out at graduation.
-Honor chords were given for attendance, grades, getting a high school diploma, and being hired in your field.
+Honor chords were given for attendance, grades, and being hired in your field.
 Maria was able to qualify for every chord and was also named the class valedictorian.

 “As an instructor, I couldn’t be prouder,” Ms. Spikes said.
 “From my own personal experience, I know where you come from makes you who you are, but it does not define whom you may become.
 I instilled this into all my students as well as letting them know based on their stories pressure makes diamonds, so shine bright like one.
 Seeing my students come full circle and accomplish their goals and dreams is more rewarding than any materialistic item.”